 The ROTC course of study is a four-year program, divided into two phases: the basic course, and the advanced course.
-Students entering Rider after September 1995 do not receive academic credit for Army ROTC courses and must pursue the courses of study at an off-campus location.
+Students entering Rider do not receive academic credit for Army ROTC courses and must pursue the courses of study at an off-campus location.